arulhasbi/appointment-planner/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any errors in the console
+You may also see any logs in the console when performing any form submission event.